kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Elettronew – Home automation yokis urmet](https://www.elettronew.com/en/prodotti/categoria/home-automation-yokis-urmet-673.html)<br />

 🔹 **Why it matters to Eviot:**
-   The design of the website is commendable (i.e., deserving praise).<br />
+   The idea of an add-on transformingnaive systems in smart ones as well as the newly learned word ; ["Domoticien"](https://www.google.com/search?q=domoticien) whose definition narrows my conceptualization of how best to embody an ```Ihsan Software Engineer```.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    I thought there was an animation configured to load upon accessing the website, but was wrong, the animation seems to run during loading of the website and each page refresh.<br />